-In 2020, Jody Goldman and Steve and Sharon Bohannon established the Allyson Bohannon Goldman Memorial Fund at CFT.
+In 2020, Jody Goldman and Steve Bohannon and the late Sharon Bohannon established the Allyson Bohannon Goldman Memorial Fund at CFT.
 During the COVID-19 pandemic, Allyson Bohannon Goldman passed away unexpectedly at age 30 from a postpartum blood clot seven weeks after giving birth to her daughter, Caroline.
 “In her 30 years, she left an indelible mark on those who knew her.
 In addition to being a wonderful mother, wife, daughter, sister, and friend, she lived a life of service to others,” said Sharon Bohannon, Allyson’s mother.

 While the grief their family continues to experience in the wake of losing a wife and daughter is unimaginable, they were determined to turn loss into legacy by establishing a memorial fund in her honor.
 Tolleson Wealth Management, where Allyson worked as a manager on the client advisory team, recommended that they partner with CFT to establish the fund.

 Many friends, family, and colleagues have contributed to the memorial fund, which currently awards scholarships to deserving students pursuing educational goals at Prince of Peace and Ursuline Academy of Dallas, where Allyson attended school and honed her heart for service.

 “This is a way for her spirit to live on by providing others with an opportunity to learn, serve, and succeed like she did.
 She was known as a calming and quiet force.
 She was always putting others first,” said Steve Bohannon, Allyson’s father.
 “Allyson’s legacy is that she had a servant heart and unrelenting devotion and love for her family,” added Jody, her husband.